UPDATED 8 July 2020

 - It will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.

-- The scheme will provide a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £2,500 per month.
+- The first scheme provided a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £2,500 per month for an initial three months (March, April and May)

 - HMRC will use the average profits from tax returns in 2016-17, 2017-18 and 2018-19 to calculate the size of the grant.

-- The scheme will be open to those where the majority of their income comes from self-employment and who have profits of less than £50,000.
+- The scheme is open to those where the majority of their income comes from self-employment and who have profits of less than £50,000.

-- The grant will be paid in one lump sum in June for the months of March, April and May.
+- The grant is paid in one lump sum in June for the months of March, April and May.
 So, the maximum you can get is £7,500.

 - Further details included in the separate Self-employed Income Support Scheme document.